Can I be really, really transparent?

 However, at 32 we will be (So I wrote this in 2017 at age 30, now as I update this article at 32 I can tell you we are on pace to pay off our debt by spring 2020 so this number should hold true).

 Blame student loans, blame careers, call it more responsibility – the simple truth is more and more young Americans are waiting to have kids.
 Women want to minimize career losses and with an emphasis on higher education degrees, people are delaying having kids.

 College, coupled with a live free while you still can millennial mindset, has made the urge to have kids even seem less appealing (this is not a fact, more of an observation).
 Knowing a lot of changes occur once there is a child in the picture, I think you will see more and more young adults delay having kids.

 Do you have kids?
 Here is a great post by Linda over at She Climbs the Ladder discussing maternity leave for women without killing their careers!

 Security or Siblings?

 My wife and I are at a crossroads.
-Do we choose having kids and putting our financial security goals on the back burner?
+Do we choose to have kids and putting our financial security goals on the back burner?
 Or do we keep crushing debt and delay for another 2 years?
-You can read my most recent post about paying off $109,000 since February 2016 here!

 So with the crazy amount of debt we are focused on paying down each month, we could afford one kid, but a second would significantly impact our financial security.